krasserm/krasserm.github.io/industry/index.md

 **Company:** [Gradion AI](https://gradion.ai)

-**Roles:** Founder
+**Roles:** Lead AI Engineer and Architect, Founder

 **Period:** 2025 - present

-We automate manual processes with AI agents that understand your business logic, collaborate with your team, and learn from your expertise.
-We draw on 8+ years of AI/ML engineering and 20+ years of architecting, developing, and operating production software systems at scale.
+We automate business processes with AI agents grounded in your business logic, integrated into your existing workflows with graduated autonomy (supervised mode progressing to autonomous handling), and improving through human and agentic feedback loops.

-Solutions we've built for clients serve thousands of B2B customers worldwide.
-We are active open source contributors, currently focused on multi-party conversational AI and on agents that act and self-improve via code actions.
+We are active open source contributors, currently focused on self-improving code-action agents and group-conversational AI; selected components are open-sourced in the <a href="https://github.com/gradion-ai">gradion-ai</a> GitHub organization.